J-Charles7/HackAdemy/README.md

 * [ ] [XXE](Vulnerabilities/XXE/README.md) : *ToDo*

 ## Contribution
-If you want to contribute to our project, we welcome you!
+If you want to contribute to our project, we will happily welcome you!
-But please, read [this](CONTRIBUTION.md) first.
+But please, take some time to read [this](CONTRIBUTION.md) first.

 ## License
 This project is under `GPLv3 License` which terms can be found [here](LICENSE).